Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Study design

 \subsection{Evaluation criteria}

-Since the methods of interest involve speed-quality trade-offs, it is necessary to evaluate these two dimensions simultaneously.
-To evaluate computational cost, we compute the wallclock time for each method, as mean seconds needed to fit the target model to a simulated network.
+Since the methods of interest involve speed/quality trade-offs, it is necessary to evaluate these two dimensions simultaneously.
+To evaluate computational cost, we compute the wall-clock time for each method, as mean seconds needed to fit the target model to a simulated network.
 Since the speed of MPLE is dependent upon the number of parallel processes, we repeat the process using 1, 4, and 20 cores, respectively.

 To evaluate estimation quality, we consider the bias, variance, overall accuracy, and calibration of each estimator using the following metrics.

 We first compute the absolute relative bias (ARB) of estimators for each coefficient, using